Pyrolite: Other mantle rock models

 There are other rock models for the Earth's mantle:

 (1) Piclogite: by contrast to the olivine-enriched pyrolite, piclogite is an olivine-poor model (~20% olivine) proposed to provide a better match to the seismic velocity observations in the transition zone.
 The piclogite phase composition is similar as 20% olivine + 80% eclogite.

-(2) Eclogite, it is transformed from the Mid-Ocean Ridge Basalt at a depth of ~60 km, exists in the Earth's mantle mainly within the subducted slabs.
+(2) Eclogite: is transformed from the mid-ocean ridge basalt at a depth of ~60 km, exists in the Earth's mantle mainly within the subducted slabs.
 It is mainly composed of garnet and clinopyroxene (mainly omphacite) up to ~500 km depth (Fig. 4).

-(3) Harzburgite, it mainly exists under the Mid-Ocean Ridge basalt layer of the oceanic lithosphere, and can enter into the deep mantle along with the subducted oceanic lithosphere.
+(3) Harzburgite: mainly exists under the mid-ocean ridge basalt layer of the oceanic lithosphere, and can enter into the deep mantle along with the subducted oceanic lithosphere.
 Its phase composition is similar as pyrolite, but shows higher olivine proportion (~70 vol%) than pyrolite.

 Overall, pyrolite and piclogite are both rock models for the ambient mantle, eclogite and harzburgite are rock models for subducted oceanic lithosphere.
 Formed from partial melting of pyrolite, the oceanic lithosphere is mainly composed of the basalt layer, harzburgite layer, and depleted pyrolite from top to bottom.
 The subducted oceanic lithospheres contribute to the heterogeneity in the Earth's mantle because they have different composition (eclogite and harzburgite) from the ambient mantle (pyrolite).